-How to look after your dog’s teeth?
-To clean your dog’s teeth you should use a dog toothbrush and specially formulated toothpaste and brush them every day.
+How to look after a dog’s teeth?
+To clean your dog’s teeth you should use specially formulated toothpaste and brush them every day if you can.
 You can also use essential oils, bones, dry food, some toys and if all else fails, get your vet to do it for you.

 The health of your dog’s teeth and gums shouldn’t be ignored.
 Learn how to tell when they need you to do something about their teeth and know what you need to do to care for them properly.

-What are the signs that a dog has a toothache?
+How do you know that your dog has a toothache?

 Although your dog can’t communicate directly it’s pretty easy to establish that something isn’t quite right.
 If you notice any of these signs then it’s a sign that your dog most likely has dental issues: